kraifpatrik/yyc-overwrite/README.md

 /*cpp } */
 ```

-Injecting is currently not idempotent - you will have to clean cache or run the project before injecting code again! `YY_STACKTRACE_LINE` calls are automatically removed during injection.
+Injecting is currently not idempotent - you will have to clean cache or run the project before injecting code again!